Monsoon Awareness

 Lightning in Stanley - Photo Courtesy of Kyle Russell

 Flooding isn't the only hazard.
 There can be lightning strikes, causing fires or power outages for limited periods of time.
 Ensure electronic devices are raised above floor level, and they are on a surge protector or battery backup, to prevent damage to those devices.
+If you're outside and you hear thunder nearby, or see a close lightning strike.
+Seek shelter immediately.

 Hail